dcos/dcos-cli/README.rst

 DC/OS Command Line Interface
 ===========================
-The DC/OS Command Line Interface (CLI) is a cross-platform command line utility that provides a user-friendly yet powerful way to manage DC/OS installations.
+The DC/OS Command Line Interface (CLI) is a cross-platform command line utility that provides a user-friendly yet powerful way to manage DC/OS clusters.

 Installation and Usage
 ----------------------